+Food

-Food is not available on the airport but restaurants are close by on Heber City Main Street.
+Not available on the airport but restaurants are close by on Heber City Main Street.

-A courtesy vehicle is not available.
+Courtesy vehicle

+Not available.

 Communications

 The Heber City airport is an uncontrolled field.
 All traffic advisories are communicated on the CTAF on 122.8.
 Due to the busy nature of the airport CTAF is a crowded frequency.
 Keep transmissions to a minimum.
 For air-to-air communications once off tow and out of the airport area, use 123.3, not CTAF.
 For all radio transmissions use the last three characters of your ship number, preceded by "glider" (e.g., Glider 46Y).
 If your ship has highly visible contest numbers, use those (e.g., Glider Gulf Sierra).